stackforge/vmware-nsx/README.rst

 VMware-NSX package
 ===================

-You have come across the VMware-NSX family of Neutron plugins
+You have come across the VMware-NSX family of Neutron plugin

 External Resources:
 -------------------